ArborHacks/HSLearnToHackSnake/README.md

     * It appears that sizing relative to the window when creating the canvas object (i.e. `width = 70%`) is not supported
     * In the JS file, trying `c.width = window.innerWidth * 0.7` (and similar on the height aspect seemed to work well enough)
     * With dynamic sizing, will need to either keep set "grid" dimensions (thereby resizing the size/aspect ratio of the links/targets &mdash not ideal), or set the grid dimensions based on the canvas size (in pixels) to maintain square links

-### Delegation
-* Andrew:
-    * Move snake mechanism
-    * Loop with delay
-    * User input (from keyboard)
-    * Checking hit self
-    * Updating direction
-* Sydney:
-    * All bounds checking
-    * Growing snake
-    * Incrementing score
-    * Setting target
-* Vinay:
-    * Trying to make some parts of the code more readable and in line with the slides/lecture